GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

-JIT Groups lets you configure one or more _environments_.
+JIT Groups lets you configure one or more [environments](jitgroups-concepts.md#environment).
 Environments correspond to segments of your Google Cloud organizational hierarchy, and you can use environments to delegate the management of these resources to different teams or business units.

 For each environment, JIT Access maintains: